Working Procedures – covid-19 guidance

 Sweeps working procedures

-The guidance here was issued to Guild members at the start of the crisis in March and again in early May as sweeps were starting to get back to work.
+This guidance was issued to Guild members at the start of the crisis in March and again in early May as sweeps were starting to get back to work.

 There is no one size fits all.
 Each of us is in a slightly different situation and the Guild can’t tell you what to do.
 But we can offer guidance on your company policy and your working procedures.